-Johannes Heldén is an artist, writer and musician.
-His interdisciplinary works deals with artificial intelligence, ecology, poetry, science fiction, sentience and interactive narrative structures.
+Johannes Heldén is a visual artist, writer and musician.
+His interdisciplinary works deals with poetry, ecology, artificial intelligence, science fiction, sentience and narrative structures.

 Recent projects include New New Hampshire & Clouds (2017, for the Momentum biennial, hybrid installation/publication) and Astroecology (2016) which was published simultaneously in three languages, made into an interdisciplinary performance at The Royal Dramatic Theatre in Stockholm and a digital artwork published by Bonniers Konsthall.
 He has published four music albums, recently Takträdgårdar (OEI) and System (Irrlicht), and seven digital online works of poetry and visual art.